simphotonics/generic_enum/generic_enum_builder/test/README.md

 based on [source_gen] and [analyzer].

-This part of the library contains tests designed to verify that the source code generators [MapGenerator] and [JsonGenerator] produce correct output.
+This part of the library contains tests designed to verify that the source code generators [MapGenerator], [JsonGenerator], and [IdentifierGenerator] produce correct output.

 The folder [src](src) contains sample classes extending [GenericEnum].
 The content of these files is accessed via a [LibraryReader].